trac-hacks/trac-oidc/README.rst

   absolute_trust_root = false

 *****************************
-Migration from TracAuthOpenID
+Migration from TracAuthOpenId
 *****************************

-If you used **only** google as the authentication provider with TracAuthOpenId_, then you should be able to disable ``TracAuthOpenId``, configure and enable ``trac-oidc``, and things *should* just work — users should keep their sessions (i.e. they will
+If you used **only** Google as the authentication provider with TracAuthOpenId_, then you should be able to disable ``TracAuthOpenId``, configure and enable ``trac-oidc``, and things *should* just work — users should keep their sessions (i.e. they will